Shareholder

 Phone: 617.654.1718

-Practice Areas: Litigation, Land Use Permitting and Environmental Law, Real Estate, Contract and Business Disputes, Municipal Law
+Practice Areas: Land Use Permitting, Affordable Housing, Energy and Environmental Law, and Related Litigation

-Attorney Pucci also advises clients on strategy concerning pending or threatened litigation, and in resolving disputes prior to or during litigation, through negotiation, mediation or arbitration.
-He also represents clients at the land use permitting stage, including G.L. c.40B comprehensive permits and matters pending before historic district commissions, conservation commissions, planning boards, and zoning boards of appeal.
-Attorney Pucci also assists clients in a wide range of regulatory compliance and enforcement issues.
+Attorney Pucci advises clients on a wide range of regulatory compliance and enforcement issues, strategy concerning pending or threatened litigation, and resolving disputes prior to or during litigation, through negotiation, mediation or arbitration.
+He also represents clients in real estate and land use permitting matters, including hearings on G.L. c.40B affordable housing comprehensive permit applications, and matters pending before historic district commissions, conservation commissions, planning boards, and zoning boards of appeal.
+Land use permitting boards and their professional staff rely on Attorney Pucci to assist in properly conditioning development and construction proposals, to deny project proposals in appropriate circumstances, and to successfully defend permit decisions in the event of appeal.

-- Regis College v.
-Weston,462 Mass.
+• Regis College v.
+Weston, 462 Mass.
 280 (2012).
-Successfully represented the Town of Weston and Weston Zoning Board of Appeals in a landmark decision interpreting the educational use exemption from zoning contained in the Dover Amendment of G.l. c.
+Successfully represented the Town of Weston and Weston Zoning Board of Appeals in a landmark decision interpreting the educational use exemption from zoning contained in the Dover Amendment of G.L. c.
 40A, §3.
 On direct appellate review of a successful summary judgment ruling, the Supreme Judicial Court (“SJC”) affirmed the Town’s position that in order to qualify as a protected educational use under the Dover Amendment, the project proponent had to prove that a bona fide educationally significant goal was the “primary or dominant purpose” of the proposed 362-unit luxury senior living facility at issue.
-Following the SJC ruling, the project proponent voluntarily terminated the project proposal and dismissed the related appeal of the Land Court’s decision affirming the zoning board’s conclusion that the project failed to qualify for Dover Amendment protection.
+Following the SJC ruling, the project proponent voluntarily abandoned the project at issue and pursued alternate educationally related campus enhancements with the Town’s cooperation and support.

 Environmental